-Impacts related to consistency conflicts with applicable land use plans, policies, or regulations of an agency with jurisdiction over the related projects, generally are specific to the individual related projects and are not cumulative in nature.
-However, the Proposed Project together with Adjusted Baseline development and related cumulative projects would result in development, including high-density residential, commercial and entertainment uses, concentrated within a transit priority area which would be consistent with the goals and policies of the SCAG Compass Blueprint Growth Vision, the SCAG RCP, the SCAG RTP/SCS, the LA County ALUP, the
+Impacts related to consistency conflicts with applicable land use plans, policy, or regulation of an agency with jurisdiction over the related projects, generally are specific to the individual related projects and are not cumulative in nature.
+However, the Proposed Project together with Adjusted Baseline development and related cumulative projects would result in development, including high-density residential, commercial and entertainment uses, concentrated within a transit priority area which would be consistent with the goals and policies of the SCAG Compass Blueprint Growth Vision, the SCAG RCP, the SCAG RTP/SCS, the LA County ALUP, and the City's General Plan.
+The Proposed Project, in conjunction with the HPSP Adjusted Baseline projects and other cumulative development, would not conflict with land use plans, policies or regulations adopted for the purpose of avoiding or mitigating an environmental effect.
+Therefore, the cumulative impact would be less than significant.